-- 2.11 The Community Infrastructure Levy (CIL) allows local authorities to raise funds from developers undertaking new building projects according to the gross internal floor area of the development.
+2.15 The Community Infrastructure Levy (CIL) allows local authorities to raise funds from developers undertaking new building projects according to the gross internal floor area of the development.
 Detail of the Levy is set out in a document called the CIL Charging Schedule.
-The money raised from CIL can be used to fund a wide range of infrastructure, including road schemes, flood defences, schools, health, social care and leisure facilities and park and green space improvements. - 2.12 While a CIL Charging Schedule does not have the status of the Development Plan, it does need to be examined by an independent Inspector.
-The Council will consider developing a CIL Charging Schedule alongside the new Local Plan as the new growth strategy for the borough is established. - 2.13 Infrastructure requirements in the Infrastructure Delivery Plan (IDP), which forms part of the evidence base, are also regularly updated so that the infrastructure needs and current funding can be established to inform any CIL charge.
+The money raised from CIL can be used to fund a wide range of infrastructure, including road schemes, flood defences, schools, health, social care and leisure facilities and park and green space improvements.

+- 2.16 While a CIL Charging Schedule does not have the status of the development plan, it does need to be examined by an independent Inspector.
+The Council is considering developing a CIL Charging Schedule alongside the new Local Plan as the new growth strategy for the borough is becoming established.
+The Council will make a decision on this by the end of 2019.
+If a decision is made to move towards CIL, then a timetable for the relevant stages of this will be provided, which will align with the timetable for the new Local Plan. - 2.17 Infrastructure requirements in the Infrastructure Delivery Plan (IDP), which forms part of the evidence base for the new Local Plan, are also regularly updated so that the infrastructure needs and current funding can be established to inform any CIL charge or level of development contributions required.